Street Legal ATVs / UTVs: Regulations in your State

 The state of New York won't register any UTV over 1,000 Lbs.
 But there is a workaround whee you can register in Pennsylvania and ride in other states in accordance with the reciprocity laws of the United States Constitution.

 North Carolina: Operators have to be 16 or older.

 Oklahoma: This state only requires a title and registration.

-Oregon: You need a permit for your ATV if operating it on public land.
+Oregon: You need a permit for your ATV if you wish to operate it on public lands.

 Pennsylvania: This state requires registration.